 Header Main Menu ‘How to’ & ‘What ifs’

 Open the tagDiv Composer on any page of your website.
 It can be blank or already constructed and designed.
-Click the new Header Manager button (hint: it’s orange!).
-If you’ve already created a Header Logo & Live Search, then the functions of the Header Manager should be nothing new to you.
+Click the new Website Manager button.
+If you’ve already created a Header Logo & Live Search, then the functions of the Website Manager should be nothing new to you.
 However, to find out more about the big new feature head here.

 Are you ready to meet the new Newspaper Theme 9.5 header builder?
 Import an already crafted Header Template from the Cloud Library.
 Now, take a look at the beautiful Menu widget.
 Click it, and inspect its settings further to get accustomed to it.

 In the General Settings tab, right at the top, select your Menu.
 However, first, make sure you already have a Menu created precisely for the page you’re editing.
 Let’s get started!